October 26, 2025

 Design-focused whiteboarding (wireframes, early-stage mockups): Choose FigJam if you use Figma, otherwise Excalidraw for quick sketches.

-Facilitated workshops and structured sessions: Choose Mural for best-in-class facilitation tools, or Microsoft Whiteboard if you're already in Teams.
+Facilitated workshops and structured sessions: Choose Mural for top facilitation tools, or Microsoft Whiteboard if you're already in Teams.
+For dedicated brainstorming apps, see our separate guide.

 Quick, disposable collaboration: Choose Browserboard or Excalidraw for instant, no-signup access.